 You can have a look at some of the best amateur photography competitions to enter this year here – and you might want to take a look at the results of our own photography competition.
 We were overwhelmed with the number of photos that were sent in, as well as their quality.
 So hopefully you’ll find it just as inspiring as we did!

 Photography is an enormously rewarding hobby, and well worth the investment.
 Once you master the basics you can capture beautiful-yet-fleeting moments forever, convey different moods and feelings, and get your viewer thinking.
 As you evolve as a person, so can your photographic interests, and while you might begin photographing people, you might realise shooting the night sky is where your passion really lies.

 Progress takes time, but as you improve you’ll probably notice that you start examining how the light falls as you walk down the street, or coming across a scene and being struck with a powerful urge to photograph it.
 These are signs that your skills are developing, but it’s also just part of the beauty of photography, and how it can change the way you see the world.

 Are you a photographer, or have you recently got into photography?
 We’d love to see your photos!
-Join the conversation on the community forum, or leave a comment below.
+You can join the conversation on the community forum, or leave a comment below.

 Interesting in taking a photography course?

 We have thousands of courses listed on our courses section – most of which you can study in your own time, from the comfort of your own home.
 Look out for those with exclusive deals for Rest Less members.